materialsproject/fireworks/docs/installation_tutorial.rst

     rocket_run.py

 The error indicates that there are no more FireWorks to run.
-However, you could go back to the previous section's instructions, add another FireWork, and run ``rocket_run.py`` again in a new directory if you wanted.
+If you wanted, you could go back to the previous section's instructions, add another FireWork, and run ``rocket_run.py`` again in a new directory.

 Launch a FireWork on a worker node
 ==================================